Protect Pittwater Association ramps up its case for council ‘de-merger’

 Protect Pittwater Secretary Anna Maria Monticelli, who attended the announcement with fellow PPA member, stated

 '' Amalgamation took our rights away without our consent.
-We were pushed into a super council that was structured to prop -up their revenue while at the same time ignoring us.
+We were pushed into a super council that was structured to prop up their revenue while at the same time ignoring us.
 We went from our own council which had 9 councillors that represented the area to 3 councillors in a council of 15.
 So, our concerns are basically ignored because of the numbers game.
 In other words, when we were amalgamated over 63,000 Pittwater residents were immediately disenfranchised.

-Local government is supposed to be the most democratic and the closes access for citizens to vent their concerns on issues that directly affect them.
+Local government is supposed to be the most democratic and the closest access for citizens to vent their concerns on issues that directly affect them.
 The Northern Beaches Council makes a mockery of this important principle, causing anger and frustration.

 We are in an area that has unique challenges logistically and environmentally.
 We have a Peninsula which has one road in and one road out.
 There is limited access - this is a geographical fact.
 Pushing more development into a confined space is a recipe for disaster.
 Not only for the quality of life for residents, but the threat of a catastrophic bush fire season which would endanger lives and property, with traffic gridlock and panic because there is limited escape.